bdsegal/code-for-fastPerm-paper/ReadMe.md

-## Code for reproducing simulations and analyses in "Fast approximation of small p-values in permutation tests by partitioning the permutations" by Brian Segal, Thomas Braun, Michael Elliott, and Hui Jiang.
+## Code for reproducing simulations and analyses in "Fast approximation of small p-values in permutation tests by partitioning the permutations" by Brian D. Segal, Thomas Braun, Michael Elliott, and Hui Jiang.
 Submitted.

 The accompanying R package is at [https://github.com/bdsegal/fastPerm](https://github.com/bdsegal/fastPerm).

 ### Contents:

 1. `pval_trend`: Code for Figure 1
-2. `simulation_diffMean`: Code for the difference in means simulations
+2. `simulation_diffMean_C1`: Code for the difference in means simulations with normal data (Section C.1 in Web Appendix)
     1. Run code in the `sym` and `nonSym` sub-directories
-    2. Run `plots_diff.R` and similarly named scrips
+    2. Run `plots_diff.R` and similarly named scripts
     3. Run code in `other_methods` sub-directory for MCC and saddlepoint approximation
-3. `simulation_ratioMean`: Code for the ratio of means simulations
+3. `simulation_ratioMean_C2`: Code for the ratio of means simulations with exponential data (Section C.2 in Web Appendix)
-    1. First, run code in the `sym` and `nonSym` sub-directories
+    1. Run code in the `sym` and `nonSym` sub-directories
-    2. Second, run `plots_ratio.R` and similarly named scrips
+    2. Run `plots_ratio.R` and similarly named scripts
+4. `simulation_diffMean_C3`: Code for the difference in means simulations with gamma data (Section C.3 in Web Appendix)
+    1. Run code in the `sym` and `nonSym` sub-directories
+    2. Run `plots_gammaDiff_smallN.R` and similarly named script
+5. `simulation_ratioMeanGamma_C4`: Code for the ratio of means simulations with gamma data (Section C.4 in Web Appendix)
+    1. Run code in the `sym` and `nonSym` sub-directories
+    2. Run `plots_ratio_smallN.R` and similarly named script
-4. `application_cancer`: Code for the analysis with cancer genomic data:
+6. `application_cancer`: Code for the analysis with cancer genomic data:
     1. Download data from [TCGA](https://tcga-data.nci.nih.gov/tcga/) and place the unzipped folders in a sub-directory called `data`.
 The data we downloaded were labeled as `unc.edu_LUAD.IlluminaHiSeq_RNASeqV2.Level_3.1.12.0` and `unc.edu_LUSC.IlluminaHiSeq_RNASeqV2.Level_3.1.8.0`.
     2. Run `cancerAnalysis_parallel.R`
     3. Run `cancerAnalysis_parallel_post.R`
     4. Run `cancerAnalysis_parallel_replicateTop15.R`
+7. `sample_size': Code for obtaining sufficient sample sizes (Web Appendix F)
-5. `algorithm_schematic`: Code for making a small visual for explaining our resampling algorithm; not included in the paper
+8. `algorithm_schematic`: Code for making a small visual for explaining our resampling algorithm; not included in the paper

 Note: The `run` files are batch scripts for submitting jobs via [SLURM](http://slurm.schedmd.com/).